kylezs/elastic-fleet/docs/how-to-use/kibana-visualisations.md

 # Kibana visualisations

+> This is likely already done for you, so you won't need to create new metrics.

 This outlines how you should create visualisations, in particular, metrics in Kibana, such that it's easy to determine compliance failures on endpoints.
 Most of the time your admin should have already setup these metrics.

 Much of this depends on if you [wrote the queries to the standard documented](writing-queries.md).